printedcom/rabbitmq-queue-bundle/README.md

 ### Important notice: Use dedicated EntityManager for your consumers.

-Please inject subclasses of AbstractQueueConsumer with dedicated EntityManager, that is not used by the rest of your application.
-This is needed, because AbstractQueueConsumer makes use of that entity manager to report errors in the queue tasks entries.
+Please inject subclasses of AbstractQueueConsumer with dedicated EntityManager that is not used by the rest of your application.
+This is needed because AbstractQueueConsumer makes use of that entity manager to report errors in the queue tasks entries.
 It's not possible if the entity manager "Is already closed".

 ## Usage